AsirAAlam/floaty-jett/readme.md

 # Floaty Jett

 ## To Do:
-- Fix no floor bug
+- Fix hill position going out of async
-- - Only happens on github pages
 - Fix you can double jump even if dropped off of platform
 - - Make it so you can only jump once in the air
 - Y scrolling